 Alberta is home to 47 First Nations, located in 120 reserve communities of varying sizes, with a total First Nations population of around 92,060 according to INAC figures, equalling 2.9% of the provincial population.
 In part of the north-central region of the province, Aboriginal Peoples (including Métis) comprise around 50% of the population, and the population is also significant elsewhere in the North.
 There more than 50 major players in the Alberta primary forest industry.
-The total annual allowable cut of some 24 million m is around 10% of the total nationwide.
+The total annual allowable cut of some 24 million m3 is around 10% of the total nationwide.

 Cree, Chippewyan and Beaver nations in Northern Alberta are signatories to Treaty #8 of 1899, and are represented by the Grand Council of Treaty 8 First Nations.
 In central Alberta there are a few forest-land First Nations that are signatories to Treaty #6 of 1876.
-The provincial government takes the firm stance that the treaties ceded Aboriginal title throughout the province.
+The provincial government takes the firm stance that the treaties ceded Aboriginal title throughout the province, contrary to the prevalent position of First Nations.
 Some Aboriginal participants suggested that the long-term trend of federal policy and court rulings could eventually prompt the Province to revisit this long-standing position on title, although provincial officials were clear that they do not agree with this hypothesis.

 Since the Natural Resources Transfer Agreement of 1930 transferred Dominion lands to the Province of Alberta, Alberta has gradually assumed responsibility for a growing variety of functions on these lands, leaving national parks, military bases, and First Nations lands under the jurisdiction of the federal government.
 What remains is fully allocated in most parts of the province for a variety of purposes - including water, grazing, sub-surface development, forestry, etc. One piece of land can have eight to ten leases on it.
-All of these previous commitments can limit the Province's ability to allocate the land to First Nations.
+Provincial officials explain that all of these previous commitments can constrain their ability to allocate forest tenures on the land to First Nations.